syncfusion-content/xamarin-docs/Xamarin/Chat/Typing indicator.md

     }

     /// <summary>
-    /// Gets or sets the value indicating whether the ng indicator is visible or not.
+    /// Gets or sets the value indicating whether the typing indicator is visible or not.
     /// </summary>
     public bool ShowTypingIndicator
     {